-The scope of the effects on the environment in the GOM from the activities proposed in Kosmos's EP were fully discussed and analyzed in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO.
-The specific locations, equipment, methodologies, and the duration of the proposed activities will result in impacts similar to those discussed in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO.
+The scope of the effects on the environment in the GOM from the activities proposed in Walter O&G's EP were fully discussed and analyzed in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO and the specific locations, equipment, methodologies, and the duration of the proposed activities will result in impacts similar to those discussed in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO.
 This SEA was prepared by BOEM to evaluate the activity-specific issues related to the applicant's proposed activities in addition to the new information.